Path to power: Senate races to watch on election night | WTOP

 Democratic Sen. Joe Manchin is a former governor in search of a second full Senate term representing a state that supported Trump by a whopping 42 percentage points in 2016.
 His opponent is Patrick Morrisey, a two-term state attorney general and staunch Trump supporter.

 Manchin has made maintaining health care protections for pre-existing conditions a major focus of his campaign and has hit Morrisey for joining a lawsuit challenging the constitutionality of the Affordable Care Act.
-He was the only Democrat to have voted for Kavanaugh.
-He also voted for Trump’s first Supreme Court nominee, Neil Gorsuch.
+On major issues, Manchin did join Democrats in voting against the tax cuts, but he broke with his caucus and supported both of Trump’s Supreme Court nominees, Neil Gorsuch and Brett Kavanaugh.

 Morrisey calls Manchin a liberal who only acts bipartisan around Election Day.